When creating email signatures, one of the most common questions we get asked is “Can I use an animated GIF image in my email signature?”.

 When is it fine to use animated GIF’s in email signatures?

-Seeing that GIF’s in email signatures can present many of the problems above, it’s safer to simply never use them for business emails.
+Seeing that GIF’s in email signatures can present many of the problems above, it’s safer to not use them for business emails.

-However, if you’re using emails for private use and aren’t too concerned with the above disadvantages, there’s no reason why you couldn’t use animated GIF’s in your email signature.
+However, if you aren’t too concerned with the above disadvantages, there’s no reason why you couldn’t use animated GIF’s in your email signature.
+In fact, some businesses that have a popular brand can thrive from having a well-created GIF in their email signature.

 How to Create a GIF Image to Use in Your Email Signature